 - Launch and ongoing maintenance

-How much does website localisation cost?
+How much does website Localization cost?

 Costs can vary significantly based on factors like the number of languages, volume of content, multimedia components, and whether internal linguists or external vendors are used.
-Professional localisation is an investment but has a high return on investment for reaching global audiences.
+Professional Localization is an investment but has a high return on investment for reaching global audiences.

 How long does it take to translate a website?

 The timeline depends on the scope and complexity of the website.
 Additionally, your budget will determine how many translators can work on your website.
-A fairly large localisation project can typically be completed within 2-6 months with proper project management and resources in place.
+A fairly large Localization project can typically be completed within 2-6 months with proper project management and resources in place.